NOTE: The information provided on this site should not be considered financial advice and is provided for educational purposes only!

 Mining: Most cryptocurrencies are mined in one form or another.

-I've looked into mining various coins and have come to the conclusion that they are not worth the effort for the average person.
+I've looked into mining various coins and have come to the conclusion that it's just not cost effective.

-However, there is one coin, Burst, that is mined in a completely different way.
+However, there is one coin, Burst, that is mined through Proof Of Capacity (POC).

-I am currently mining Burst with about 6.5TB of hard drive space on an old Windows PC that was sitting in my garage.
+I am currently mining Burst with about 6.7TB of hard drive space on an old Windows PC that was sitting in my garage.

-I am mining with the Burst Romania Pool and I'm mining about 50 coins a day.
+I am mining with pool.burstcoin.ro and I'm mining over 35 coins a day.